kiransailu/GITREPO/shell.md

 For example, for a Bash shell it will be simply bash.

 When bash is invoked as a Non login shell;
- -Non-login process(shell) calls ~/.bashrc
+ *Non-login process(shell) calls ~/.bashrc
- -~/.bashrc calls /etc/bashrc
+ *~/.bashrc calls /etc/bashrc
- -/etc/bashrc calls the scripts in /etc/profile.d/
+ */etc/bashrc calls the scripts in /etc/profile.d/

 Non login shells include the following.
 • Shells created using the below command syntax.